 Tours to Chefchaouen

-Things to do in the Moroccan blue city?
+Things to do in Chefchaouen, The Moroccan Blue City?

-Besides chasing all the stray cats through the blue town in Morocco, there is plenty to do in this little town.
+Besides chasing all the stray cats through the blue town in Morocco, there is plenty to do in Chefchaouen.
 We personally spent five days in Chefchaouen as it was the most peaceful town we found in all of Morocco, and really enjoyed it.

 When you get tired of wandering around the Moroccan blue city then just look up!
 Chefchauoen is situated high in the Rif Mountains and is an excellent base for hiking.
 We chose to climb on past the Spanish mosque on the outskirts of town, and up into the mountain villages.